-Last Updated on February 17, 2017 by Diane Hoffmaster
+Last Updated on January 11, 2022 by Diane Hoffmaster

 Safety Tips for Walking at Night

 Put your mobile phone in your pocket and your eyes on your surroundings.
-If you want to listen to music, keep one ear bud out so you can hear things going on around you.
+If you want to listen to music, keep one earbud out so you can hear things going on around you.

 If you are walking at night, don't go somewhere that doesn't have a lot of people.
 Stick to the main road rather than taking unpopulated side streets.

 Bring a friend

 There is safety in numbers and people who have a workout buddy are usually more successful when it comes to maintaining their exercise routine.

 Be car smart

 Cars can't see humans walking on the side of the road at night.
-Make sure you wear bright colored clothing and walk facing traffic so you can see them coming.
+Make sure you wear reflective clothing and walk facing traffic so you can see them coming.

 Take a self-defense class

 They taught us a few easy moves to escape if someone grabbed us and give us enough time to run.
-You aren't looking for a full on martial arts class.
+You aren't looking for a full-on martial arts class.
 The goal of a self-defense class is to escape.